mattkolega/zig-8/README.md

 ## Usage
 Either run `zig build run` at the root directory, or navigate to the output directory (default is *zig-out*) and run `./zig-8`.

-Launching the emulator will open a file dialog to load `.ch8` ROM files.
+Launching the interpreter will open a file dialog to load `.ch8` ROM files.

 ### Program Arguments
 Command line arguments can optionally be given to the interpreter to alter its execution.